Storyboards

 ©thestoryboardartist.com

-The camera view is represented by a triangle, and in this Star Wars Troopers fan movie example, you can see that there are a couple more stormtroopers and an additional Jawa just out of view to the right.
-Perhaps one or more will run into the scene, or the camera could pan right to show them, or dolly/zoom out to a wider shot to include all of the protagonists?
-This top-down view is taken further by the brilliant Shot Generator in the free Storyboarder app we love… read on to get to it.
+The camera view is represented by a triangle, and in this Star Wars Troopers fan movie example, you can see that there are two more stormtroopers and an additional Jawa just out of view to the right.

 Conventional storyboard templates can lead to a kind of flat ‘Punch and Judy’ approach with characters simply arriving and leaving on the left or right edges.
-Here is a printable sheet with 4 storyboard screens, each 16:9 HD ratio on either A3 paper or A4 paper landscape that look like this:
+If you just need basic storyboards here is a printable sheet with 4 standard storyboard screens, each 16:9 HD ratio on either A3 paper or A4 paper landscape that look like this:

 Storyboarder